DynamiX: Large-Scale Dynamic Social Network Simulator: Abstract

 \section{Abstract}

-Understanding the intrinsic mechanisms of social platforms is an urgent demand to maintain social stability.
-The rise of large language models provides significant potential for social network simulations to capture attitude dynamics and reproduce collective behaviors.
-However, existing studies mainly focus on scaling up agent populations, neglecting the dynamic evolution of social relationships.
-To address this gap, we introduce $DynamiX$, a novel large-scale social network simulator dedicated to dynamic social network modeling. $DynamiX$ uses a dynamic hierarchy module for selecting core agents with key characteristics at each timestep, enabling accurate alignment of real-world adaptive switching of user roles.
-Furthermore, we design distinct dynamic social relationship modeling strategies for different user types.
-For opinion leaders, we propose an information-stream-based link prediction method recommending potential users with similar stances, simulating homogeneous connections, and autonomous behavior decisions.
-For ordinary users, we construct an inequality-oriented behavior decision-making module, effectively addressing unequal social interactions and capturing the patterns of relationship adjustments driven by multi-dimensional factors.
-Experimental results demonstrate that $DynamiX$ exhibits marked improvements in attitude evolution simulation and collective behavior analysis compared to static networks.
-Besides, $DynamiX$ opens a new theoretical perspective on follower growth prediction, providing empirical evidence for opinion leaders cultivation.
+Social network simulator is a valuable tool for understanding how information spreads and collective behaviors unfold within social platforms.
+The emergence of large language models (LLMs) has enhanced the effectiveness of agent-based simulation frameworks.
+However, existing simulators focus on fixed user roles and static social relationships, limiting their ability to accurately capture real-world social dynamics.
+To address this limitation, we propose a novel large-scale dynamic social network simulator, $DynamiX$, that accounts for the user-role switching and structural evolution of social relationships to better simulate the individual decision-making and collective attitude dynamics.
+Since core agents driven by LLMs play a critical role in information propagation, the Dynamic Hierarchy (DH) module is proposed to identify core agents from ordinary agents for achieving the user-role switching at each timestep.
+Moreover, we propose the distinct modeling strategies of dynamic social relationships for different agent types.
+For core agents, the Personalized Relationships Evolution Engine (PREE) is designed to recommend potential like-minded agents, simulating homogeneous connections and autonomous behaviors decision.
+For ordinary agents, the Dynamic-Relationship-Oriented Agent-Based Model (DRO-ABM) is developed to effectively address unequal social interactions and capture the patterns of relationships adjustments driven by multi-dimensional factors.
+Experimental results demonstrate that $DynamiX$ exhibits marked improvements in attitude dynamics simulation and collective behaviors analysis compared to static simulators.
+Moreover, $DynamiX$ opens up a new perspective on follower growth prediction, providing empirical evidence for cultivating opinion leaders.